GlenAshwood/VagrantProject/README.md

 vagrant destroy loadbalancer -f   #destroy all machines, no prompt to confirm
 ```
 ## Roadmap
-- Added tasks to upgrade pre-installed software    # I didnt do this originally as I wanted to keep provisioning to a minimum
+- Add tasks to upgrade pre-installed software    # I didnt do this originally as I wanted to keep provisioning times to a minimum.
 - Replace hardcoding with varibles
-- Add API to landing page for dynamic content # I was going to do this, but didnt want to include the APIKey in the configure on git or have to create local varibles
+- Add API to landing page for dynamic content    # I was going to do this, but didnt want to include the APIKey in the configure on git or have to create local varibles.
-- Ansible testing instead of shell provisioner
+- Ansible testing instead of shell provisioner   # I want to use both the shell and ansible provisioning, but I think ansible makes more sense for future projects
-- Update to allow scaling
+- Update code to allow scaling beyond 2 app servers
 - Https --> http routing
 - Add Screenshots